 The current Mercedes-Benz S-Class, the W222, was introduced for 2014 and immediately rocketed to the top of the sales chart.
-The six-figure sedan racked up more than 100,000 sales in its first year and that was before the arrival of additional body styles such as the two-door cars and extra-long Maybach and Pullman.
+The six-figure sedan racked up more than 100,000 sales in its first year and that was before the arrival of additional body styles such as the 2-door cars and extra-long Maybach and Pullman.

 It’s clear the new S-Class has some big shoes to fill.
 Luckily for it, it will adopt a new platform, in this case Mercedes’ MRA design for rear-wheel-drive cars.
 The current S-Class rides on an updated version of its predecessor’s architecture.